Volunteer Services Coordinator

-For further information click here .
-To download an application pack please click here.
-If you would like a paper copy of the application pack please contact the Hospice HR Department on 0141 429 9885 or by email to firstname.lastname@example.org .
+To downlaod an application pack click here.
+If you would like a paper copy of the application pack please contact our HR Department on 0141 429 9885 or by email to email@example.com .

 The Hospice is an Equal Opportunities employer and we make appointments on merit.